20 great spring drives

 Around Horicon Marsh

 In spring, the avian freeway to the north runs right over this Everglades of the North, southwest of Fond du Lac.
-On the ground, humans take the 50-mile Auto Tour around the marsh.
+On the ground, humans take the 50-mile Auto Tour or bike around the marsh.

-It passes state and federal visitors centers, hiking trails and overlooks with spotting scopes.
+The route passes state and federal visitors centers, hiking trails and overlooks with spotting scopes.
 Rustic Road 106 is off the northeast part of the marsh, and on the west side, the route parallels the Wild Goose State Trail.

 In May, you'll catch the Horicon Marsh Bird Festival, which includes tours, hikes and bird-banding demonstrations that are very beginner-friendly.